RokkinCat/harmonic/README.md

 ### Drop-in Classes
 Clone the repository and drop in the .swift files from the "Classes" directory into your project.

+If you are looking to use the Alamofire offerings, please look at [Alamofire doc](https://github.com/Alamofire/Alamofire) on how to install into your project

 ## Example Model Usage

 ```swift